 You might prefer light or pastel tones of blue or green.
 Shades of green are often said to have a calming effect on our eyes and emotions.
 This season, olive green and fir green are particularly on-trend in interior design.
 Try using eco-paint to reduce the number of toxins inside your home.

 You’ll need as many cozy touches as possible, to create the ultimate tranquil space.
 Try using large floor pillows, soft throws for the sofa, and comfy footstools.
 Think about what it is that makes you feel comfortable in a space and use these elements to inspire your decor.

 It could be a plush new armchair, especially for reading, or a lamp with various dimmer settings and colored hues.
 Creating peaceful lighting is essential for those chill times in your living room.
+You may even consider an electric fireplace, which can improve the ambiance of your room.
 Remember to choose LED bulbs, as these use 30% less energy than conventional bulbs.

 To feel at ease, it’s important to create the perfect temperature.
 You can use a smart thermostat to create the ideal temperature in your living room, plus ensure that you do not waste energy.

 Make the most of natural light in the day time, to heat your room through the windows and save on your energy bills.
 To cool and ventilate the room, try a windmill ceiling fan.
 These look beautiful plus will help you to circulate the air in your room and stay cool.

 Relaxation is about easing all of the senses, so keep this in mind when you are spending time in your living room space.
 It’s nice to turn off the TV every once in a while and surround yourself with some relaxing sounds.